varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 without doubling.

-Strings are concatenated by putting them one after each other without a '+' operator between.
+Strings are concatenated by putting them one after each other with a '+' operator between.

 Assignments are introduced with the *set* keyword.
 There are no user-defined variables; values can only be assigned to variables